hci-gnomex/gnomex/trunk/README_INSTALL.txt

    - Enter the user name 'admin' and the password 'admin'.
    - The first thing to do is get rid the the 'admin' user account and add yourself as an admin.
 Click and the 'Users and Groups' link.
-Click 'Add new user' link on bottom left.
+Click 'New user' link on bottom left.
 Enter your user information, including a login and password.
+Set the Permission level to Admin.
 Save the entry.
-Now select the 'admin' user and remove it.
    - Try logging in again, using your new login and password.
+Then go back to the Users And Groups and remove the user named 'admin'.
-   - There are a number of configurable properties that you will want to set for your installation.
+   - There are a number of configurable properties that you need to set for your installation.
 Click on the upper-right link 'Dictionaries'.
-     Scroll in the left-hand tree to find the node called 'Property'.
+     Scroll in the left-hand tree to find the node called 'Admin - Property'.
 Review the entries and make sure you modify the following properties to match your environment:
       Required properties - Make sure all of these directories exist.